mimiro-io/datahub/DOCUMENTATION.md

 Note: The version of Javascript supported is ES5.1.
 Please check for the restrictions regarding this version, e.g. const and let are NOT supported.

+Internal transforms can be run in parallel.
+To do this include an attribute on the transform called `Parallelism` whose value is an integer. e.g. 10 to run the transform in parallel.

 Transforms written in Javascript need to be encoded as base64 and added in the transform section of a job definition.
 This can be done with the help of `mim jobs add -f job-with-transform.json -t javascript-transform.js` to automatically encode it or by manually encoding the transform section and adding it in the job-with-transform.json.

 Example Job Definition: